 Guardiola has been out of work ever since leaving Barcelona in the summer of 2012, but he recently stated that he will return to coaching ahead of the 2013-14 campaign.

-Reports from Italy suggested that the former Barca trainer has already agreed terms with the Bundesliga leaders, but Bayern have made it clear that there is no truth in the rumours.
+Reports from Italy suggested that the former Barca boss has already agreed terms with the Bundesliga leaders, but Bayern have made it clear that there is no truth in the rumours.

 "These reports are utter nonsense," Bayern spokesperson Markus Horwick told dpa.